 (left) A cross and inscriptions made in the years 1705 and 1743; (right) gallery above the entrance

 Massive walls and high towers are of no avail when those who should defend them accept bribes; in 551 the Ostrogoths bribed the Isaurian garrison of this gate and they conquered Rome.
-The Isaurians lived in the region of today's Konya and were regarded as valiant and trusted soldiers by the Byzantine emperors for whom they formed the personal guard.
+The guards were recruited among the shepherds/brigands who lived in the Taurus Mountains in Anatolia and were regarded as valiant and trusted soldiers by the Byzantine emperors for whom they formed the personal guard.

 Today Porta S. Paolo houses Museo della Via Ostiense, a small museum about the gate itself and Via Ostiense.
 It contains a model of ancient Ostia and one of Porto.